 The Tax Cuts and Jobs Act of 2017 (Sec.
-199A) continues to affect how tax preparation will be handled, starting with your 2018 taxes.
+199A) continues to impact tax preparation changes, starting with your 2018 taxes.
 That means what you are doing now and how you are documenting it matters.
 We recently reviewed the changes to business entertainment expenses.

 Coming on the heels of those changes in taxation are new updates on how moving and mileage expenses will be affected.
 These tax law changes have the potential to affect both your business tax return and your personal tax return.